How To Make Sorbet with Any Fruit

 Ice cream machine

 Pint containers or other container, for freezing the ice cream

-Freeze the ice cream base: At least 24 hours before making the sorbet, place the ice cream base in the freezer to freeze if your ice cream maker requires a frozen base.
+Freeze the ice cream base if needed.
+At least 24 hours before making the sorbet, place the ice cream base in the freezer to freeze if your ice cream maker requires a frozen base.

-Strain the juice: If your fruit contains small seeds (like strawberries or raspberries) or is very fibrous (like mangos or pineapples), strain it through a fine-meshed strainer to remove the solids.
+Strain the juice.
+If your fruit contains small seeds (like strawberries or raspberries) or is very fibrous (like mangos or pineapples), strain it through a fine-mesh strainer to remove the solids.
 Gently stir with a spoon as you strain, but don't force the solids through the strainer.

-Stir in the lemon juice: Stir in 1 tablespoon of lemon juice.
-Taste the sorbet base and add more lemon juice if it tastes to sweet and bland.
+Stir in the lemon juice.
+Stir in 1 tablespoon of the lemon juice.
+Taste the sorbet base and add more lemon juice if it tastes too sweet and bland.

-Freeze the sorbet: Transfer the sorbet to pint containers or other freezable container and cover.
+Freeze the sorbet.
+Transfer the sorbet to pint containers or other freezable containers and cover.
 Freeze for at least 4 hours, until the sorbet has hardened.
 Homemade sorbet will generally keep for about a month in the freezer before starting to become overly icy.